“One must always keep the tools of statecraft sharp and ready. Power and fear – sharp and ready.”

 First Act: The Death of the Monarch

-The line of succession has for years worried the nobles and heralds of the realm, and everybody sense weakness and smell blood when the monarch’s health seems to be failing.
+The line of succession has worried the nobles and heralds of the realm for years, and everybody sense weakness and smell blood when the monarch’s health seems to be failing.
 Bandits roam the countryside.
 Several nobles fall on an assassin’s blade.
-The monarch’s Inner Council seem to be falling apart, and the Great Houses are mustering new armies.
+The monarch’s Inner Council seems to be falling apart, and the Great Houses muster new armies.

-It is a time of opportunity was mercenaries, and assassins and mages are in high demand.
+It is a time of opportunity as mercenaries, assassins and mages are in high demand.
 Simple guards get raises.
-Burglaries, raids, and espionage pay better than every.
+Burglaries, raids, and espionage pay better than ever.

 The monarch dies at the end of the act, and there are rumors of foul play.
 The commoners blame a little-loved relative of the king.
 The Inner Council cease to speak to each other, and unidentified assassins attacked one councilor in the throne room, and the outcome is uncertain.
 The Great Houses each favor their candidates.
 The realm is at war.

 Second Act: The Civil War